UnidayStudio/This-Game-is-Only-16-KB-/README.md

-# This Game is Only 16 KB!
+# This Game Only Weighs 8 KB!
  A little Game I made for the Ludum Dare 54 Jam.
 The theme was "Limited Space", so I took it quite literally.
 *(Created by Guilherme Teres, @UnidayStudio)*